The framework thatgets out of your way.

 And much, much more.

-Configuration objects for easy autocompletion and injection, a data mapper, a powerful dependency container with autowiring.
+Configuration objects for easy autocompletion and injection, data mapping, a powerful dependency container with autowiring.
 Tempest is designed to be frictionless.

 );